 1. Start with yourself

-To truly connect with another person, you must be honest.
+To truly connect with another person when you’re already scared to date again, you must be honest.
 While there are plenty of gimmicks and pick-up lines available to try, they are not sustainable for long-term relationships.
 For overcoming dating anxiety, practice being truthful and vulnerable.

 This vulnerable act levels the playing ground and shows who you are.
 There is no need to present a false persona while dating.
 Certainly, don’t divulge all your secrets on a first date but keep it as real as possible.